hdl/containers/doc/dev/Contributing.rst

 Some tools are defined in a dockerfile only, without any additional assets.
 In those cases, the dockerfile is named after the name of the main tool/image built there.

-The most important design choices to take into account are the following:

-* A global argument named ``REGISTRY`` defines the default registry path and collection to be used.
-* One stage based on image ``build/build`` or ``build/dev`` is used to (optionally) install build dependencies, and to actually build the tool.
-* One stage based on image ``scratch`` is named ``pkg`` and it contains the artifacts of the build stage only.
-* A final stage based on image ``build/base`` is used to (optionally) install runtime dependencies, to copy the build artifacts from the build stage, and to (optionally) set the default command for the image.

 .. sourcecode:: dockerfile
   :caption: Reference Dockerfile to build a TOOL and generate a regular image and a package image.